hrefjeff/sf/_posts/2024-11-28-sf6-getting-better.md

 Then there's the holy trinity where you should spend your time playing.
 1. Battle Lounge.
 2. Ranked.
 3. Training Mode.
 Split your time evenly across these 3 modes because each one feeds on the other.

-Before setting out this journey, understand that you're just starting out so don't be hard on yourself.
+Lastly, understand the importance of not being too hard on yourself.
 Maybe you already got a little time under your belt.
 Now let's take MenaRD.
 The GOAT of street fighter.
 He's most definitely got 10,000+ hours in the game.
 Imagine the pie chart where there are 2 sections that represent yours and his next to each other.
 Your 1% sliver versus his 99% chonk.
 You can easily visualize why you shouldn't be hard on yourself because he has put the time in to this than you have.

 ### <a name="head2"></a>Step 2.
 Study your replays